ziyousong/EyesControllTV/README.md

 # EyesControllTV
-This repository contains a .NET library and a Arduino library that can be used to switching to a channel by eyes.
+This repository contains a .NET library and a Arduino library that can be used to control TV by eyes.

-The .NET library of classes for programmers to make it easy to connect to an arduino via usb, and get the real-time gaze coordinate simply.
+The .NET library of classes make it easy to connect to an arduino via usb, and get the real-time gaze coordinate simply.

 What you need to know before you begin using this library:

-1. Prepare 3 device: Tobii EyeX, IR Transmitter, IR Receiver.
+1. Prepare 3 devices: Tobii EyeX, IR Transmitter, IR Receiver.
 2. This repository includes IRremote Arduino library on github(https://github.com/z3t0/Arduino-IRremote)

 ##Getting Started